Parvovirus in Dogs

-The original canine parvovirus, discovered in 1967 and called CPV-1, did not represent much threat – except to newborn puppies.
+The first of the canine parvoviruses, known as CPV-1, only presented a threat to puppies.
 Experts believe it mutated from the already well-known feline panleukopenia virus (FPV).

 How Parvo Works